 25 Feb Could exercise help beat ovarian cancer?

-February is Ovarian Cancer Awareness Month, so let’s talk about the impact of exercise for preventing and managing ovarian cancer.
+Let’s talk about the impact of exercise for preventing and managing ovarian cancer.

 What is Ovarian Cancer?

 Ovarian Cancer is the eighth most common type of cancer for women in Australia, and has the highest mortality rate of all gynaecological cancers.
 There are no defining symptoms, however you could experience abdominal bloating, menstrual irregularities, fatigue, indigestion, and pain during intercourse.
 Because of this lack of clear symptoms, ovarian cancer is often detected late.
 As a result, treatment is usually in the form of surgery, chemotherapy, and radiation therapy – all of which can have a big impact on physical and mental health.

 There are some factors that can increase your risk for Ovarian Cancer such as ageing (50+), infertility, early menstruation, late menopause, family history of ovarian, breast, or bowel cancer, and using oestrogen only hormone replacement therapy.